Grikiai/comp_arch/README.md

 4. the same for RISC-V

 Had a lot of fun while designing simple CPU operations.
 Unfortunaltelly, whole CPU design was lost, i hope one day ill find or recreate it.
 To peek at design tasks use Logism.
+For RISC-V code, we used RARS.